Grod56/mvc-react/packages/mvc/README.md

 ### `InteractiveModel`

 The `InteractiveModel` type represents a `Model` whose `modelView` changes according to specified model 'interactions'.
-It consists of an additional asynchronous `interact` function, which takes a single `ModelInteraction` object as an argument and mutates the model's `modelView` accordingly.
+It consists of an additional `interact` function, which takes a single `ModelInteraction` object as an argument and mutates the model's `modelView` accordingly.

 A `ModelInteraction` object has two properties: `type`—which specifies the type of interaction to be executed; and an optional `input` object which encapsulates the interaction's input data if there is any.